Family Reunion (TV series)

 Family Reunion is an American sitcom created by Meg DeLoatch that was released via streaming on Netflix on July 10, 2019.
 In September 2019, the series was renewed for a second season which premiered on April 5, 2021.
 Part 4 was released on August 26, 2021.
 In October 2021, the series was renewed for a third and final season, Part 5, which premiered on October 27, 2022.

 Premise

-A family of six from Seattle, Washington, visit Columbus, Georgia, to attend a family reunion.
+A family of six from Seattle, Washington visits Columbus, Georgia to attend a family reunion.
 They decide to relocate there to be closer to their family.